bjornunnar/flutter_hangman/README.md

 The user can only set one of these two custom options, and if either is given, they can toggle on/off its visibility on the starting screen.

+The user can opt to play in "marathon mode", which does not reset the keyboard after a successful round.

 The titles are "sanitized" to get rid of non-english language characters.

 The user guesses one letter at a time until they win or lose.